SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 What Are My Chances of Being Approved for SSDI?
 Final Thoughts

 Your question, what are my chances of being approved for SSDI, depends on how well your case is prepared and presented.
-While the overall approval rate is low at first, persistence, strong evidence, and legal help greatly increase your chances of success, especially during appeals.
+While the overall approval rate is lower at the initial stage, persistence and strong evidence can be important, particularly during appeals.

 Don’t get discouraged by statistics—focus on building a complete and compelling case.